NErler/EP16_Multiple_Imputation/website/content/home.md

 * Linux: [https://cran.r-project.org/bin/linux/](https://cran.r-project.org/bin/linux/)

-It is strongly recommended to use a recent version of R, i.e., version 4.0.0 or later.
+It is strongly recommended to use a recent version of R, i.e., version 4.1.3.

 To check the version number of R, you can use the following syntax (in R):
 ``` r